-Get medical help right away if you have any very serious side effects, including: eye pain/swelling/redness, vision changes (such as blurred vision, blind spot/shadows in the center of your vision, sensitivity to light), fast/irregular heartbeat, severe dizziness, fainting, dark urine, severe abdominal pain, yellowing eyes/skin.
+Get medical help right away if you have any very serious side effects, including: eye pain/swelling/redness, vision changes (such as blurred vision, blind spot/shadows in the center of your vision, sensitivity to light), fast/irregular heartbeat, severe dizziness, fainting, liver problems (symptoms such as loss of appetite, extreme tiredness, stomach/abdominal pain, dark urine, yellowing eyes/skin).

 Vemurafenib can commonly cause a rash that is usually not serious.
 However, you may not be able to tell it apart from a rash that could be a sign of a severe reaction.
 Therefore, tell your doctor immediately if you develop any rash.